Disponible en Español |

 When talking about cholesterol, doctors are starting to take a step back and re-examine the numbers as well as their advice to patients.
-Total overall cholesterol is not a good indicator of good health, and limiting foods simply because of their cholesterol is not necessarily the best course of action if those foods are otherwise good for you.
+Total overall cholesterol is not a good indicator of good health.
+Limiting foods simply because of their cholesterol is not necessarily the best course of action, if those foods are – otherwise – good for you.

 What is the focus, then?
 According to Sheah Rarback, a registered dietitian nutritionist at the University of Miami Health System, “trans and saturated fats in food, not cholesterol, are the most potent at increasing blood cholesterol.”
 It’s okay to eat certain foods like eggs and shrimp once considered cholesterol culprits, if they are low in saturated or trans fat.
 “These foods can actually be good for you,” she says.

 Lowering bad cholesterol can lower heart attack risk